gastonpouliot/weather-v1/README.md

 # weather-v1
-This project version will be use to collect outdoor tempature and humidity.
+This project version will be use to collect outdoor Temperature, Pressure Kpa and humidity.
 This will be solar powered.
 Data will be sent to AWS Services.

 **Parts used for this project**